-Kilcoe Walk
+Kilcoe Linear Walk

 Type of Route | Arrows | Distance | Grading | Estimated Time |

-Linear Walk | Blue | 6 km | Easy | 1.5 hours |
+Linear Walk | Blue | 6.5 km | Easy | 1.5 hours |

-Take extreme care as you walk along side of the busy N71 for a short stretches.
+Take extreme care as you walk along side of the busy N71 for a short stretch.
 The walker is given options to go south and visit some of the many old piers built during the famine.
 Also at the eastern end look out for directions south for a medieval church and graveyard.
 Here the views are spectacular and there is a wonderful view of Jeremy Irons’ Castle at Kilcoe.

 From Ballydehob to Kilcoe